How RedGraphs Estimates Hidden Money Flows Between Companies

 We also ensure there is no forward-looking bias.
 Every estimate is calculated strictly based on the information available at that moment in time, just as it would have been seen by the market on that date.
 It is a true point-in-time network.

-We know some of these values directly, which we call x̂ij (x-hat), but most are missing.
+We know some of these values directly, denoted , but most are missing.
 We also know each company’s total revenue and cost of goods sold, which give us row and column sums that all flows must satisfy.
 The goal is to fill in the unknowns in a way that is mathematically consistent with those totals.

 All estimates are built using a strict two-axis point-in-time framework.
-One axis tracks when a document was published and first processed by our system, and the other records the periods covered in that document.
+One axis tracks when a document was published and first processed, and the other records the periods covered in that document.
 This means you can build a network as of May 2025 using only documents known by that date, even if they reference earlier years.
-It is the same principle used in financial backtesting, where no future information is ever used.

 Once the network is complete, it becomes a living map of the global economy that lets you trace shocks, measure dependencies, and find alpha in the most unlikely places.